danastasio/giftshare/README.md

 This is a minimal project.
 No app installs required but are optional through API.
 This attempts to follow the UNIX philosophy of "Do one thing and do it well".

 ## Installation
 Docker or Podman is the recomended installation method.
 I use podman so those are the commands reflected below.
+There are two primary ways to install this.
+You can either pull the image from Docker Hub or build it yourself.
+Both methods are detailed below

+### Docker Hub
+1. ```podman run -dt -p 8000:8000 -v \`pwd\`/gift-config:/app/database:z --name giftshare danastasio/giftshare:latest

+If you do not want database persistence, then just omit the -v flag: ```podman run -dt -p 8000:8000 --name giftshare danastasio/giftshare:latest```

+### Build the image yourself
 1. cd to the directory that will host the projet
 2. ```git clone https://github.com/danastasio/giftshare.git```
 3. ```cd giftshare```